The National Diversity Scholarship Fund (NDSF) allows diverse law students to attend any Law Preview 6-day prep course.

 Increasing diversity in the legal profession is a long-standing and important priority.
 Existing pipeline diversity programs persuade diverse college graduates to consider a career in law, coach diverse students through the LSAT and law school application process, and provide coveted internships and mentoring opportunities that will help jump start diverse students' legal careers.
 While each of these initiatives is important and laudable, improving diversity in the legal profession requires more.
 Even the most valuable 1L networking and internship opportunities will have limited long-term effects if a law student's first-year grades are poor, because most large employers only interview (and hire) 2Ls who have excelled academically during the first year of law school.

 That's where Law Preview and the NDSF can help.
-If you are planning to attend one of our participating schools in the fall of 2013 and meet the scholarship criteria, apply for a scholarship today.
+If you are planning to attend one of our participating schools in this fall and meet the scholarship criteria, apply for a scholarship today.
 If selected, you can prepare for academic success in law school by attending one of Law Preview's 6-day prep courses taught by some of the country's leading law school professors free of charge.
 Additionally, NDSF-sponsored students receive free access to Law Preview's Online Exam-Taking Strategies Workshop during the fall and spring semesters of their 1L year.

 National Diversity Scholarship Fund Criteria